Pen To Print

 Thursday Connectors – Everyone and everywhere has different experiences and different ways of dealing with these strange times.
 This internationally-flavoured page is all about people and their experiences, connecting us with ideas and ideals, reaching out from east London to encompass the UK and the world at large.
 (Third Thursday of the month.)

 Write On!
 Features – Essays, opinions and features.
 In Write On!
 Extra, we focus on topics relevant to publishing and writing arenas, but also include wider content to encompass thinking and ideas relevant to our times.
-(Weekly.)
+(Two per month.)

 Saturday Spotlight – Spotlight offers a round-up of indie, traditional and small press releases, bringing readers an overview of what can be found on digital and physical shelves.
 (Monthly.)

 Write On!
 Interviews – This Sunday profile opportunity features writers, publishers, editors, agents and other creatives, along with individuals from diverse communities in a number of different occupations.
-(Weekly.)
+(Two per month).

 Please do continue to submit your work.
 Our aim remains the same: bringing people together to share their experience, strength and hope, as well as having a bit of a laugh!